LinogeFly/Mege/notes.md

-# Notes
+# Prototype

+To-do list of things to try and test in prototype version.

 ## To-do

+- [ ] Make design mockups.
 - [ ] Make sure unhandled exceptions in front-end are logged.
 - [ ] Make sure front-end exceptions have call stack logged.
-- [ ] Look into browser caching, so images are not requested by the browser all the time.
+- [ ] Look into browser caching.
+Images don't need to be requested by the browser all the time and can be cached.
 - [ ] Show "loading..." text with a delay, not right away.
 - [ ] Wait for image to be loaded before removing "Loading..." on the meme template page.
 - [ ] Send "status" or "success" property in response from the back-end instead of 404 for the cases when meme template is not found.